andrewcooke/choochoo/README.md

 existing data (see package `ch2.migraine`).
 Data extracted from FIT files are *not* migrated - they must be re-imported.

-Support libraries include FIT file parsing, spatial R-Trees, and reading elevation data from SRTM files.
+Support libraries include: FIT file parsing; spatial R-Trees; reading elevation data from SRTM files; estimating power from elevation and speed; Fitness / Fatigue models.

 The "diary" view, where the user enters data, is also configured via the database.
 So the fields displayed (and the statistics collected)